Helex Price Tops $0.12 on Top Exchanges (HLX)

-Helex (CURRENCY:HLX) traded up 2.8% against the US dollar during the 24 hour period ending at 15:00 PM E.T. on September 8th.
-Over the last seven days, Helex has traded down 1% against the US dollar.
-One Helex coin can now be purchased for about $0.12 or 0.00000259 BTC on popular exchanges.
-Helex has a market cap of $8,439.98 and approximately $6,534.00 worth of Helex was traded on exchanges in the last day.
+Helex (CURRENCY:HLX) traded 2.8% higher against the dollar during the 24-hour period ending at 18:00 PM Eastern on September 11th.
+In the last week, Helex has traded down 4.6% against the dollar.
+One Helex coin can now be purchased for approximately $0.12 or 0.00000266 BTC on popular exchanges.
+Helex has a total market capitalization of $8,434.34 and approximately $5,360.00 worth of Helex was traded on exchanges in the last day.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.